 There’s no other comfort food quite like beef stew.
-With tender beef, a rich, savory broth, and plenty of hearty vegetables, this is one of those classic dishes that just leaves you feeling… well, comforted.
-Make this Paleo and Whole30 Dutch Oven Beef Stew on a cold winter’s night or anytime at all!
+With tender beef, a rich, savory broth, and plenty of hearty vegetables, this is one of those classic dishes that just leaves you feeling nostalgic.
+Make this amazing dutch oven beef stew on a cold winter’s night or anytime at all!
 Good food knows no season.

 I love to using my trusty dutch oven, and it all comes together, cooked tender perfection, in about 90 minutes total.
+Before you know it, you’ll have hearty and healthy comfort food ready to serve up for dinner time.

 You may also like: Dutch Oven Roasted Chicken, Garlic Butter Steak Bites, Irish Lamb Stew.